cytoscape/cytoscape-manual/docs/Cytoscape_and_OpenCL_GPU.md

 you need to install the drivers separately from the web page of the manufacturer of your CPU.

-As of 2017-01-06, drivers for Intel CPUs can be downloaded at [https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime](https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime) - look for _runtime-only_.
+Drivers for Intel CPUs can be downloaded at [https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime](https://software.intel.com/en-us/articles/opencl-drivers#latest_CPU_runtime) - look for _runtime-only_.
 AMD requires you to [find drivers per device](https://www.amd.com/en/support) for older hardware or use ROCm:  [https://github.com/RadeonOpenCompute/ROCm/wiki#What-Is-ROCm. ](https://github.com/RadeonOpenCompute/ROCm/wiki#What-Is-ROCm).